SachinJadhav222/money-gaming-automation-test/readme.md

 2. cypress : this folder contains :
     - config : configuration and urls
     - fixture: this is used for mock data
-    - integration: this folder has all the test cases,  feature files
+    - tests: this folder has all the test cases,  feature files for UI  & spec    files for API tests
    - locator: all the web elemtsn are stored here, theses are simple JS objects stored in key value pair file name start with prefix loc e.g. loc01.homePage.js